Periodic notification overview (Windows Runtime apps)

-Any valid HTTP or HTTPS web address can be used as the URI to be polled by Windows.
+Any valid HTTP or HTTPS web address can be used as the URI to be polled.

 The cloud server's response includes the downloaded content.
 The content returned from the URI must conform to the Tile or Badge XML schema specification, and must be UTF-8 encoded.
 You can use defined HTTP headers to specify the expiration time or tag for the notification.

-When you call one of those methods, the URI specified in the call is immediately polled and the tile or badge is updated with the received contents.
+When you call one of these methods, the URI is immediately polled and the tile or badge is updated with the received contents.
 After this initial poll, Windows continues to provide updates at the requested interval.
 Polling continues until you explicitly stop it, your app is uninstalled, or, in the case of a secondary tile, the tile is removed.
-Otherwise, Windows will continue to poll for updates to your tile or badge even if your app is never launched again.
+Otherwise, Windows continues to poll for updates to your tile or badge even if your app is never launched again.

 You specify the recurrence interval as a parameter of the methods listed above.
-Note that while Windows makes a best effort to poll as requested in that parameter, the interval is not precise.
+Note that while Windows makes a best effort to poll as requested, the interval is not precise.
 The requested poll interval can be delayed by up to 15 minutes at the discretion of Windows.

-You can specify a particular time of day to begin polling, through an optional method parameter.
+You optionally can specify a particular time of day to begin polling.
 Consider an app that changes its tile content just once a day.
-In such a case, we recommend that you poll close to the time that you will update your cloud service.
-For example, if a daily shopping site publishes the day's offers at 8 AM, it would be best to perform the poll for new tile content shortly after 8 AM.
+In such a case, we recommend that you poll close to the time that you update your cloud service.
+For example, if a daily shopping site publishes the day's offers at 8 AM, poll for new tile content shortly after 8 AM.

-If you provide the start time parameter, the first call to the method polls for content immediately.
+If you provide a start time, the first call to the method polls for content immediately.
 Then, regular polling starts within 15 minutes of the provided start time.

-The URI is only polled if the network is available.
-If the network is available but the URI cannot be contacted for any reason, this iteration of the polling interval will be skipped and the URI will be polled again at the next interval.
-If the computer is in an off, sleep, or hibernated state when a polling interval is reached, the tile or badge will be polled when the computer returns from its off or sleep state.
+The URI is polled only if the device is online.
+If the network is available but the URI cannot be contacted for any reason, this iteration of the polling interval is skipped, and the URI will be polled again at the next interval.
+If the device is in an off, sleep, or hibernated state when a polling interval is reached, the URI is polled when the device returns from its off or sleep state.

 By default, periodic tile and badge notifications expire three days from the time they are downloaded.
-Therefore, it is a best practice to set an expiration on all periodic tile and badge notifications, using a time that makes sense for your app, to ensure that your tile's content does not persist longer than it is relevant.
-When a notification expires, the content is removed from the tile or queue and is no longer shown to the user.
+When a notification expires, the content is removed from the badge, tile, or queue and is no longer shown to the user.
+It is a best practice to set an explicit expiration time on all periodic tile and badge notifications, using a time that makes sense for your app or notification, to ensure that the content does not persist longer than it is relevant.
 An explicit expiration time is essential for content with a defined lifespan.
 It also assures the removal of stale content if your cloud service becomes unreachable, or if the user disconnects from the network for an extended period of time.

-Your cloud service can set an expiration for each notification by returning the X-WNS-Expires HTTP header to specify the expiration date and time.
+Your cloud service sets an expiration date and time for a notification by including the X-WNS-Expires HTTP header in the response payload.
 The X-WNS-Expires HTTP header conforms to the HTTP-date format.
 For more information, see StartPeriodicUpdate or StartPeriodicUpdateBatch.

 For example, during a stock market's active trading day, you can set the expiration for a stock price update to twice that of your polling interval (such as one hour after receipt if you are polling every half-hour).
 As another example, a news app might determine that one day is an appropriate expiration time for a daily news tile update.